Morphine: Pain

 Morphine is used primarily to treat both acute and chronic severe pain.
 Its duration of analgesia is about three to seven hours.
-Side-effects of nausea and constipation are rarely severe enough to warrant stopping treatment.
+Side effects of nausea and constipation are rarely severe enough to warrant stopping treatment.

 It is used for pain due to myocardial infarction and for labor pains.
 However, concerns exist that morphine may increase mortality in the event of non ST elevation myocardial infarction.

 Morphine has also traditionally been used in the treatment of acute pulmonary edema.
 However, a 2006 review found little evidence to support this practice.

 A 2016 Cochrane review concluded that morphine is effective in relieving cancer pain.

 Shortness of breath

-Morphine is beneficial in reducing the symptom of shortness of breath due to both cancer and noncancer causes.
+Morphine is beneficial in reducing the symptom of shortness of breath due to both cancer and non-cancer causes.
 In the setting of breathlessness at rest or on minimal exertion from conditions such as advanced cancer or end-stage cardiorespiratory diseases, regular, low-dose sustained-release morphine significantly reduces breathlessness safely, with its benefits maintained over time.

 Opioid use disorder

-Morphine is also available as a slow-release formulation for opiate substitution therapy (OST) in Austria, Germany, Bulgaria, Slovenia, and Canada for persons with opioid addiction who cannot tolerate either methadone or buprenorphine.
+Morphine is used in a slow-release formulation for opiate substitution therapy (OST) in Austria, Germany, Bulgaria, Slovenia, and Canada for persons with opioid addiction who cannot tolerate either methadone or buprenorphine.